redpesk-samples/signal-composer-plugins-demo-n2k/docs/2-Installation.md

 # redpesk demo-n2k plugin installation

 This part is only useful if you plan to build and install the package from source.
 Do not forget that the environment where you want to run the plugin must have the **can_j1939** kernel modules loaded.

-## Using package manager

-If you aren't planing to build it from source on your host, add the redpesk [repository]({% chapter_link host-configuration-doc.building-and-running-your-service-natively %}) to your package manager.

-Then, to install the package and all its dependencies, install the package **signal-composer-plugins-demo-n2k**

 ## Building from source

 We advise you to use the [local builder]({% chapter_link local-builder-doc.installation %}) for building the plugin source.
-The local builder comes with everything setup to build redpesk projects.
+The local builder comes with everything setup to build natively and cross-build redpesk projects.

-### Tools
+### Tools for native build

+Add first the [redpesk SDK native repository]({% chapter_link host-configuration-doc.setup-your-build-host %}) to your package manager.

 Install the building tools:

 - gcc
 - g++
 - make
 - cmake
 - afb-cmake-modules

-Install the dependencies:
+And then install the dependencies:

 - json-c
 - afb-binding
 - afb-libhelpers